MuntadherAteeq/Transaction-Manager/README.md

 </p>
 ---

 Transaction Manager is a web application that allows users to create deals and manage transactions within those deals.
-It is built using Electron, Svelte, Vite, and Sass.
+It is built using Electron, Vite, and Sass.

 ## Features